MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 <p>In 2023, China released an updated map during their annual “National Mapping Awareness Publicity Week.”
 This map, hosted on the Ministry of Natural Resources’ cartographic service website, extends territorial claims along China’s western border with India, the South China Sea, and Taiwan.
 The inclusion of a “ten-dash line” around the South China Sea and Taiwan further complicates maritime disputes.
 The Philippines, Malaysia, Taiwan, India, and Vietnam have rejected the map, and international news services as well as NGOs have discussed the geopolitical strategy behind it.</p>

 <p>Simone McCarthy (2023), writing for CNN, discussed controversies about Chinese maps more generally and mentioned that a recent digital map used by Chinese web-services missed the country name Israel while the Gaza conflict is ongoing.
-In general, China is known to pay careful attention to their own maps but also monitors how their territories are depicted abroad.</p>

-<p>M. Respinti (Bitter Winter) pointed out that manipulations of geography have real-life implications for human beings and should not be taken lightly:</p>
+In general, China is known to pay careful attention to their map production but also monitor how their territories are depicted abroad.
+M. Respinti (Bitter Winter) pointed out that manipulations of geography have real-life implications for human beings and should not be taken lightly:</p>

 <blockquote>
 "The distortions and the far-reaching implications that those maps carry within the broader geopolitical and human landscapes make the topic extremely sensitive."
 (Respinti, 2024)
 </blockquote>

-<p>Similar concerns were voiced by B. Sebastian (Modern Diplomacy) and the editing team behind Investigative Journalism Reportika.</p>Meanwhile, Oiwan Lam, a regional editor at Global Voices for Northeast Asia and media activist based in Hong Kong, pointed out that the 2023 standard map of China had "nothing new":</p>
+<p>Similar concerns were voiced by B. Sebastian (Modern Diplomacy) and the editing team behind <em>Investigative Journalism Reportika</em>.</p>Meanwhile, Oiwan Lam, a regional editor at <em>Global Voices</em> for Northeast Asia and media activist based in Hong Kong, pointed out that the 2023 standard map of China contained "nothing new":</p>

 <blockquote>
 "The map is consistent with China's previous claims, which have extended its jurisdiction over disputed areas along India and Russia's borders and in the South China Sea."
 (Lam, 2023)
 </blockquote>

-<p>According to Lam, what has changed is not the map, but its context:</p>
+<p>So why did so many countries protest more vocally then ever before?
+According to Lam, what has changed is not the map, but its context:</p>

 <blockquote>
 "China has become more aggressive in establishing its military presence around the Paracel Islands near Vietnam’s exclusive economic zone (EEZ), Scarborough Shoal and Spratly Islands near the Philippines EEZ through military drills, the construction of artificial islands and permanent facilities and deployment of large vessels to patrol in the disputed area in the past two decades.
 The aim is to control fishing operations, oil and gas exploration activities, and seabed internet cable-laying operations."
 </blockquote>

+The map displayed here (<strong>fig. 3.1</strong>) is a screenshot of the new Chinese map shared by Oiwan Lam in her blog post.
+The screenshot focuses of the lines in the South China Seas that demonstrate China's claims over the entire region.
+The screenshot was taken from the Chinese government standard map service website, which is not accessible from all IP addresses.

 <a href="https://globalvoices.org/wp-content/uploads/2023/09/Screenshot-2023-09-02-12.44.12-PM-1200x675.png" target="_blank">
   <img src="https://globalvoices.org/wp-content/uploads/2023/09/Screenshot-2023-09-02-12.44.12-PM-1200x675.png" alt="Chinese Standard Map 2023" style="width:50%; max-width:900px; float:left; margin: 0 20px 20px 0;">